Worm Whomper

 Box No variations have been found.

-Manual No variations have been found.
+Manual Two variants have been identified.

 Overlays No variations have been found.